roman-milk/roman-milk.github.io/rileys-bar.md

+===

- ****** Riley's Bar Ch.
-04 ****** byJust_Plain_Bob© Some changes took place while Betsy and I were dating.
+Some changes took place while Betsy and I were dating.
 Riley's was still Riley's, but Joe no longer owned it.
 The divorce that happened following Joe's wife catching him buried in Karen had caused it to be sold.
 The new owner left things pretty much as they were, but he enlarged a storage area and made a kitchen out of it.
 The new name was Riley's Bar and Grill and the grill had a limited menu.
 Half pound ground rounds, steak sandwiches, Philly Cheese Steak sandwiches, onion rings and French fries were all that were offered.

  Murray, the new owner, hired a German girl to work in the kitchen and she became an instant object of lust for most of the guys who came into the bar.
 Tall, about five ten, built like a brick shit-house and long blond hair.
 She was the living image of what the Nordic Valkyries were thought to be.
 She was hit on constantly, but no one seemed to get anywhere with her.
 Probably because her English wasn't that all that good.
 Freda had trouble not only understanding what was being said to her, but she couldn't make herself understood either.